Back to all blogs

 • Consumers are demanding that the industry make radical changes

 • It's totally unregulated.
 This means a lot of the facts circulating around the fashion industry are either debunked or unsubstantiated.
-Good thing we know where you can find that good data on this.
+Good thing we know where you can find that good emissions data on this.

 Consumers are beginning to understand more in regards to intended product life cycles and other marketing tactics, legislation will push companies to comply with the changing landscape of the fashion industry.